byuitechops/byui-canvas-theme/readme.md

 definition: adding features, making changes, breaking things, or major refactoring
 1. Research the problem, find examples
 1. Make a small presentation explaining the problem as well as potential fixes
-1. Meet with the change committee, get change either approved or denied
+1. Meet with the LMS Look and Feel committee, get change either approved or denied
 1. Email the requestor to let them know if it's been approved or denied
 1. If denied, stop here.
 If approved, continue with the rest of the steps
 1. Meet with the iLearn governance council, get change either approved or denied